stylehatch/bryant/readme.markdown

 These are mostly specifc to the Byron Jekyll theme.
 See the Jekyll documentation for [more on adding posts](http://jekyllrb.com/docs/posts/).

 ## Creating Pages
-All HTML or Markdown files with YAML front matter will be parsed as individual pages separate from posts.
-In order to get these to show up in the main navigation they will need the following YAML front matter.
+All HTML or Markdown files with YAML front-matter will be parsed as individual pages separate from posts.
+In order to get these to show up in the main navigation they will need the following YAML front-matter.

 {% highlight yaml %}
 ---